 “They want to have the first floor reserved for the businesses, so a student doesn’t come in and park for a class, they want customers to come in and park for two hours,” Kantner said.
 “The businesses were complaining that they have garage parking and people were coming in saying that there’s no place to park.
 Now students must grab a ticket and drive up through the garage if they wish to park for classes on that side of campus.
 Students who bought a Rowan Blvd. parking pass are now competing with guests at the Marriot Hotel, customers of the businesses on Rowan Blvd, and each other.

 “900 students are not going to parking all at once, and they know that,” Kantner said.
 “But they will not overfill it to where people who pay to park there can’t get in.
-In theory during the day not all 900 kids are going to be there, but if 900 kids go to sleep at night at 220, Whitney, Rowan Blvd…they should be able to park overnight.”
+In theory, during the day not all 900 kids are going to be there, but if 900 kids go to sleep at night at 220, Whitney, Rowan Blvd…they should be able to park overnight.”

 He also suggested that if any student who pays for a parking permit in the Rowan Blvd garage gets turned away, they should make a formal complaint with Nexus management.”

 The time change on the first floor of the parking garage has caused more commuters to move to the upper levels of the garage.
 This is frustrating for students who pay over $300 to park in the Rowan Blvd garage while the commuters only pay $160.
-There are plenty of alternatives when it comes to commuter parking that is easier for all of the students on campus.
+There are plenty of alternatives when it comes to commuter parking that are easier for all of the students on campus.

-“We will have parking if you are commuter, we don’t guarantee convenient parking, and that includes faculty and staff,” Kantner said.
+“We will have parking if you are a commuter, we don’t guarantee convenient parking, and that includes faculty and staff,” Kantner said.

 Over the summer Linden Hall was knocked down and is now being replaced with more faculty parking.
 But instead of only adding additional parking there is a plan to transform Lot J into a new academic building.
 The number of parking spots will drop from almost 200 hundred to around 60.

-“We will have parking if you are commuter, we don’t guarantee convenient parking, and that includes faculty and staff,” Kantner said.
+“We will have parking if you are a commuter, we don’t guarantee convenient parking, and that includes faculty and staff,” Kantner said.
 “The pain is shared by all.”

 For comments/questions about this story, email firstname.lastname@example.org or tweet @TheWhitOnline.